 US journalist Gershkovich on trial in Russia over spying charges he denies

-Journalist faces up to 20 years in jail if convicted, with prospects of US-Russia prisoner swap deal uncertain.
+Journalist faces up to 20 years in jail if convicted; court sets next hearing for August 13.

-The closed-door trial in Russia of American journalist Evan Gershkovich on charges of espionage has started 15 months after he was arrested in the city of Yekaterinburg.
+American journalist Evan Gershkovich went on trial behind closed doors in Russia on charges of espionage 15 months after he was arrested in the city of Yekaterinburg.

 The 32-year-old Wall Street Journal reporter appeared in a glass cage in the Yekaterinburg courtroom on Wednesday, with his head shaven clean and wearing a black-and-blue plaid shirt.